Frequently Asked Questions

 Q: What do you recommend for water dishes?

 A: Unless you are showing, Ragdolls do not tend to need any special dishes to keep them clean, although ceramic or stainless steel dishes are always recommended for any breed, for sanitary purposes.
 Some Ragdolls may have longer fur than others, and if you notice that your current water dish choice is affecting on your cats appearance, you may want to choose a special dish or fountain for them.
 There are lots of choices for cat fountains, but look for one that will allow the cat access to an area of water that is not so deep or wide that it allows them to still soak themselves, and make sure or they are not made out of porous plastics.
 Porous materials like plastic can harbor virus's or bacteria despite your best attempts at cleaning.
-If a fountain is not for you, there are just a few people you can find online who make ceramic pumpless watering dishes designed for messy drinkers.
-I currently only know of two such sellers, but there might be others.
-Please copy and paste these links to our favorite water dish choices!
-Ebi Fountains and Charlies Critters.

 Q: is a ragdoll right for me?